-This is only a small list of what you can bring along with you inside of a toy hauler, and even lightweight toy hauler trailers have large weight capacities.
+This is only a small list of what you can bring along with you inside a toy hauler, and even lightweight toy hauler trailers have large weight capacities.
 The garage areas are designed to be completely open so that you can fit a wide variety of things.

 You should always check the weight of your gear before hitting the road, but a toy hauler is one of the best rigs out there for bringing everything along with you!
 If you love the outdoors and have the toys to prove it, you should consider a toy hauler over many other rigs.

-The Best Small and Lightweight Toy Haulers
+10 Best Small And Lightweight Toy Haulers

 Feeling confident in your wants and needs for a toy hauler?
 If you are ready to shop for a small and lightweight toy hauler, let’s take a look at some of the best options on the market today.